-A one-year, post-graduation mail and telephone survey of the class of 2013 yielded a 27% response rate.
+A one-year, post-graduation online survey of the class of 2014 yielded a 17% response rate.

-Of the respondents, 85% are employed; 62% full time.
-Seventy-seven percent of those employed are employed in a field directly or somewhat related to their major.
+Of the respondents, 88% are employed; 50% full time.
+Seventy-four percent of those employed are employed in a field directly or somewhat related to their major.